 Molten: Oozing.
 Flowing.
 Dangerously hot.
 Add the word fudge after it, and the mental picture gets exponentially better, right?
 Sorry.
 This is a fast food dessert we're talking about.

-Entries tagged with 'fast food desserts'
+'fast food desserts' on Serious Eats

 The red and green bits dotting the top of my McDonald's Holiday Mint McFlurry weren't immediately identifiable to me, but they were not the candy cane shrapnel I had assumed I would be seeing.
 I can't tell you what the hell these things are.
 That's not to say I don't like them.

 Churros and a Caramel Apple Empanada are a natural fit at the Bell, but a Chocolate Chip Cookie-Frosting Sandwich?
 Just like in the old "Sesame Street" song, one of these things just doesn't belong.

 It was only a matter of time before a fast food chain ventured more daringly into the realm of savory sweets.
 KFC has done just that with a chocolate chip cookie filled with the Colonel's "11 secret herbs and spices."
 We tried the new cookies to see if that's a secret we want him to share.

 So Burger King is getting into the holiday spirit* with a couple new desserts.
 Rather than go the easy peppermint/candy cane route, the King has decreed Winter 2012 to be the Season of Gingerbread, with a limited-time offering of the Gingerbread Cookie Sundae and the Gingerbread Cookie Shake.